abilian/lab.abilian.com/docs/Tech/Cloud/The 12 Factor App.md

 ### Heroku (2007)

 Launched in 2007, Heroku has been pivotal in the evolution of Platform as a Service (PaaS), particularly in making cloud application development accessible to a global community of developers.
 Before platforms like Heroku, deploying and scaling web applications required significant operational expertise and resources.
 Heroku's abstraction of these complexities and its pay-as-you-go pricing model have enabled startups, independent developers, and small teams to engage in cloud computing, thus accelerating innovation and reducing the barriers to web application development.
-As one of the first cloud platforms to simplify application deployment and management, Heroku has made significant contributions to the PaaS landscape by enhancing the developer experience for those without extensive infrastructure knowledge.
+As one of the first cloud platforms to simplify application deployment and management, Heroku has played a pivotal role in shaping early PaaS offerings by improving the developer experience for those without extensive infrastructure expertise.

 #### Heroku's Impact on PaaS